sfepy/sfepy-docker/README.md

 ##### Useful Information

-* All volumes mapped into this image ARE persistent.
+* All volumes mapped into this image ARE persistent across multiple `docker run` commands (see [Docker volumes](https://docs.docker.com/storage/volumes/) for more info).
 * This image does not contain Jupyter notebook/JupyterLab component by default, everything else is same as [sfepy-notebook](#Image sfepy-notebook).